 Wheelchair Access Around The Japanese Garden

 There was a slightly sloped path from the car park to the ticket office and tea room.
-We bought our tickets which included an adult £6, child £4 and disabled and carer are free admission.
+We bought our tickets which included an adult £6, child £4 and disabled and carer is free admission.

 Just outside the ticket office was the accessible toilet.
 It was a large green box with a good amount of space inside.
 Doubling up as a baby changing room as well.
 The way the baby changing table was positioned was right next to the toilet making a right-hand side wheelchair transfer difficult.